infrastructureclub/thestandard/index.md

 entries_layout: grid
 ---

 <small>This is the collection of standard-issue [Infrastructure Club](https://infrastructureclub.org) tools, gadgets and items.
-Unsure what to get in a certain category?
+Unsure what to buy?
 If it's here, it's probably good.</small>

 {% assign posts = site.posts %}